 Mid-February, I got the good news that my photo had reached the cut of 200 images to be included in a book.
 Seven weeks ago, more good news, my photograph of Samy had reached the top 50 images and would feature in exhibitions in USA, Australia, Croatia and Nigeria.

-The launch party for ‘Portrait of Humanity’ was held last week and it was exciting to learn my image and the other forty nine were chosen from over 20,000 submissions from 108 countries.
+The launch party for ‘Portrait of Humanity’ was held last week and it was exciting to learn my image and the other forty nine were chosen from about 28,000 submissions from 108 countries.
 Samy came along to the launch and it was a wonderful opportunity to meet some of the other successful photographers.

 The Guardian newspaper liked the portrait too, choosing it as one of their favourites third one down